apella1/react-testing-workshop/README.md

 - Run `yarn test` to run all the tests on the terminal.
 - Run `yarn test:ui` to run all the tests both on the terminal and using Vitest UI.

+## Sample solutions

+- Sample solutions have been included in the `sample-solutions` branch.
+- Run `git checkout sample-solutions` to switch to the branch.